Rings of Saturn: Cassini Division

 The Cassini Division is a region 4800 km in width between Saturn's A Ring and B Ring.
 It was discovered in 1675 by Giovanni Cassini at the Paris Observatory using a refracting telescope that had a 2.5-inch objective lens with a 20-foot-long focal length and a 90x magnification.
 From Earth it appears as a thin black gap in the rings.
 However, Voyager discovered that the gap is itself populated by ring material bearing much similarity to the C Ring.
-The division may appear bright in views of the unlit side of the rings, since the relatively low density of material allows more light to be transmitted through the thickness of the rings (see second image in gallery).
+The division may appear bright in views of the unlit side of the rings, since the relatively low density of material allows more light to be transmitted through the thickness of the rings.

 The inner edge of the Cassini Division is governed by a strong orbital resonance.
 Ring particles at this location orbit twice for every orbit of the moon Mimas.
 The resonance causes Mimas' pulls on these ring particles to accumulate, destabilizing their orbits and leading to a sharp cutoff in ring density.
 Many of the other gaps between ringlets within the Cassini Division, however, are unexplained.

 Huygens Gap

-The Huygens Gap is located at the inner edge of the Cassini Division.
+Discovered in 1981 through images sent back by Voyager 2, the Huygens Gap is located at the inner edge of the Cassini Division.
 It contains the dense, eccentric Huygens Ringlet in the middle.
 This ringlet exhibits irregular azimuthal variations of geometrical width and optical depth, which may be caused by the nearby 2:1 resonance with Mimas and the influence of the eccentric outer edge of the B-ring.
 There is an additional narrow ringlet just outside the Huygens Ringlet.